untemps/ut-angular-formWatcher/README.md

 ### License
 MIT
-Thanks to send me an email when using this directive (v.lebadezet@untemps.net).
+Thanks to send me an email when using this directive: [v.lebadezet@untemps.net](v.lebadezet@untemps.net).